Cyriaque Lamar

 It’s morning when I return to Father.
 The weather is as dreary as his disposition.

 I’m his daughter, but I must wait my turn, after the acolytes and inamoratas.
-I pity those who desire his audience.
-Most fall between vapid and resigned.

 The queue dwindles, and it’s my turn to receive the gift of parenting.